Describe a place in your city you have been to where you can see wildlife (e.g. animals, birds, insects, plants): IELTS Speaking Cue Card

 Follow up questions

-What conservation efforts are being made in Borivali National Park?
+What are some endangered species you might see in Borivali National Park?

 Practice other cue cards